alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 - Routing of menu points -> back to menu not homescreen
 - Include the cs-external-card directly in the external link page since only needed there
 - Create a new Custom Dialog Component without Angular material
+- Question Dialog, use button component instead of new button

 ## Features